Valuing property – an Estate Agent can do it, So why can’t you?

 In addition to what your buyer will pay for your property, the value of your property is based on what the buyer’s mortgage lender thinks it is worth.

 The price decided upon by the buyer’s mortgage lender will be based upon recent sales of similar properties and what price these properties are advertised at.
-The valuation of the property will also be confirmed by a survey later in the process.
+The valuation of the property will also be confirmed by a structural survey later in the process.

-Look at what has sold recently in your area:
+When valuing property, look at what has sold recently in your area:

 The value of your property will be similar to what surrounding properties near to you have sold for recently.
 Therefore, it can be beneficial to do some research, perhaps referring to the Land Registry, as to how much similar properties around your house are selling for.